 The Message of Joshua

-David Firth begins his excellent exposition with a careful and helpful response to this issue.
-However, while addressing the problems is undoubtedly important, we must also consider how the book continues to speak to us today as God?s word.
-Firth?s basic contention is that we have to read Joshua as part of God?s mission, which for much of the Old Testament centered on Israel, but finds its ultimate focus in Jesus Christ.
-The book challenges those who have read it down through the ages to recognize that God not only includes those who join him in his mission, he also excludes those who choose to set themselves against it.
+In The Message of Joshua, David G. Firth explores this story as part of God's mission, which goes on to find its ultimate focus in Jesus Christ.
+He illuminates the meaning that the book of Joshua still has for Christians today.
+It challenges us, just as it challenges those who have read it down through the ages, to recognize that God not only includes those who join him in his mission, but he also excludes those who choose to set themselves against it.

 1. New leader, new land, same God (1:1-18)